Filters

 One-to-One Sales

-This method involves in-person communication between the seller and the customer.
-Usually, a salesperson either goes for an individual business meeting with the client or wanders from door-to-door to sell the products to their potential customers.
+This method includes face-to-face communication between the seller and the customer.
+A salesperson either meets with clients individually or goes door-to-door to sell products directly to the potential customers.

 Online Sales